 International trade has become crucial for economic development of every country.
-As a result, improving trade position is always the concern.
-Continuous trade deficit situation of Nepal with most of the partner countries has become a serious issue.
+As a result, improving trade position is the concern of all the time.
+Continuous trade deficit situation of Nepal with most of the partner countries has become serious issue.
 This study aims to identify the international trade determinants of Nepal based on gravity model and recommend specific trade policy to maximize gain from the trade.
 There is clear indication from the empirical results of the gravity model that the export and import of Nepal are explained by the real GDP of trade partner country.
 Higher the real GDP of trade partner country higher will be the export as well as import.
 The rate of increase in export is higher than import due to real GDP of partner country.
-Nepal exports more to SAFTA countries than non-SAFTA and import less from the OECD countries than non-OECD countries can increase exports and limit imports thereby improving overall trade position of Nepal.
+Nepal exports more to SAFTA countries than non-SAFTA and import less from the OECD countries than non-OECD countries.
+Extending the export market to non-SAFTA countries and increasing trade with OECD countries can increase exports and limit imports improving overall trade position of Nepal.